15% Lower Rates Than Banks*

 CPI Inflation Update

-Statistics Canada’s latest inflation data, released on September 17th, showed the Consumer Price Index (CPI) rose 2.0% year-over-year in August, down from 2.5% in July.
-This month’s slowdown is attributed to slower year-over-year growth and base-year effects in gasoline prices.
+Statistics Canada’s latest inflation data, released on January 21st, showed the Consumer Price Index (CPI) rose 1.8% year-over-year in December, down from 1.9% in November.
+This month’s slowdown is attributed to slower price growth in items affected by the temporary GST/HST break.
+Food purchased from restaurants and alcoholic beverages purchased from stores contributed the most to this month’s deceleration.

 Mortgage Statistics for Toronto